 Postdocs and Overtime

 On May 18, 2016, the Department of Labor changed the Fair Labor Standards Act (FLSA) to raise the salary threshold for certain employees to qualify for overtime.
 The change will render most postdocs earning less than $47,476 annually eligible for overtime on December 1, 2016, along with a number of other professional employees.
-Guidance from Stony Brook on how we can prepare for and manage this change is forthcoming.
+Although a federal injunction put the FLSA change on hold as of November 22, 2016, Stony Brook, like most research institutions, still raised its postdoc salary minimum to the new national standard of $47,500.

 "Changes to Minimum Postdoctoral and Research Scientist Salaries for Compliance with Fair Labor Standards Act (FLSA)"